stephanmantler/hermod/README.md

 ## Installation

 Prepare an email account to be used as the 'maildrop'.
+You'll also need an alias that is used for the Reddit auth process; currently this is hardcoded as `hermod-reg@...` and should be forwarded to the same mailbox.

 Create a new reddit account, or use your own depending on your needs.
-[Create a new 'script' app](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example) and note the client ID an client secret that are shown afterwards; you'll need to enter those and your reddit username & password in the configuration (copy `conf.py.template` to `conf.py` and edit accordingly).
+[Create a new 'web' app](https://github.com/reddit/reddit/wiki/OAuth2-Quick-Start-Example) and note the client ID an client secret that are shown afterwards; you'll need to enter those in the configuration (copy `conf.py.template` to `conf.py` and edit accordingly).
+Also enter the correct redirect uri (name of the server that hermod is running on; port is currently hardcoded to 1088).

 Hermod has been tested with dovecot IMAP servers; in theory any other IMAP server should work.

 Then, to install prerequisites and run:

 	# install dependencies
-    pip3 install imapclient praw
+    pip3 install imapclient praw Flask setproctitle

     # run
     python3 ./hermod.py